Avidity Biosciences Inc. (RNA) did well last session?

-Avidity Biosciences Inc. (NASDAQ:RNA) marked $23.61 per share on Thursday, down from a previous closing price of $23.90.
-While Avidity Biosciences Inc. has underperformed by -1.21%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RNA rose by 48.77%, with highs and lows ranging from $25.74 to $9.83, whereas the simple moving average jumped by 36.53% in the last 200 days.
+Avidity Biosciences Inc. (NASDAQ:RNA) closed Thursday at $23.75 per share, down from $24.34 a day earlier.
+While Avidity Biosciences Inc. has underperformed by -2.42%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RNA rose by 45.26%, with highs and lows ranging from $25.74 to $9.83, whereas the simple moving average jumped by 35.16% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?